 Experiential learning resources for the innovative educator

 It's important to note that implementation of my senior experience resource will vary widely among you.
 You might be working with one homeschooled senior, while someone else reading this is working with a senior advisory of 30+ students.
-One of you might have an hour a day for the entire year to work on senior projects, while another is on a block schedule.

-That is another important benefit of having the senior experience implementation spreadsheet mentioned above.
-It is editable, so you can modify it to fit your needs.
-How to Implement High School Senior Project Experiences
+One of you might have senior seminars for 1 hour per day for the entire year to work on senior projects, while another is on a block schedule.
+That is another important benefit of having the syllabus and senior experience implementation spreadsheet mentioned above.
+They are editable, so you can modify them to fit your needs.
+How to Teach High School Senior Seminars

 Step 1: Introduce the Senior Experience